Rajusi/oneview-splunk/README.md

 Eg: $ /home/user1/oneview_splunk python3.6 main.py -i config.json

+Above command will prompt for oneview password.
+Once you enter password, script will run continuously and listen for oneview alerts and converts alerts message into syslog message and writes to a file.

+Note: Don't kill the scripts.
+In the future, this will run as linux service
+      In the future release, user can specify the log file name.

 ```

+### Note
+Configure oneview to allow local user login if you are logging to oneview as local user.

 ### How to test
 Generate alerts from oneview and ensure that the alerts are captured by the script.